survivejs/webpack-book/manuscript/building/01_source_maps.md

 W> Sometimes source maps [might not update in Chrome inspector](https://github.com/webpack/webpack/issues/2478).
 For now, the temporary fix is to force the inspector to reload itself by using *alt-r*.

-W> If you want to use breakpoints (i.e., a `debugger;` statement or ones set through the browser), the `eval`-based options won't work in Chrome!
+W> If you want to use breakpoints (i.e., a `debugger;` statement or ones set through the browser), the `eval`-based options won’t work in Chrome!

 ## Source Map Types Supported by Webpack